Hindu Customs and Traditions

 31. The naming ceremony of a newborn is performed on the 12th day of birth.

-32. Hindus pierce the ears of babies and put golden earrings in them.
+32. Hindus pierce babies’ ears and put golden earrings in them.

 33. Most of the Hindus cremate dead bodies.